 This is something that we don’t always think about when we are going out to a 9–5 job; the fact that we tend to spend money going to work.

-We have to buy clothes to wear to work (unless of course, you wear a uniform that is provided for you), and we have to spend money getting to work in the first place, in addition to all the smaller expenses that may come up – lunches, the occasional co-worker birthday or retirement gift to contribute to, etc.
+We have to buy clothes to wear to work (unless, of course, you wear a uniform that is provided for you), and we gas to get to work in the first place.

 Contributing to the Family